thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-01-22-robotic-artist-residents-news.markdown

 <!--excerpt-ends-->

 Catie was also recently featured on a [PBS NewsHour segment on the future of work](https://thoughtworksarts.io/blog/concat-tool-feature-pbs/).
-The segment shows how Catie is applying her project work created with ThoughtWorks Arts to her doctoral research in Mechanical Engineering at Stanford University.
+The segment shows how Catie is applying her project work created with Thoughtworks Arts to her doctoral research in Mechanical Engineering at Stanford University.

 {% include image file='pbs-newshour.jpg'
    link='https://www.youtube.com/watch?time_continue=30&v=uyrIfk30LaQ' %}

-The software featured in the video, [CONCAT](https://github.com/thoughtworksarts/concat), was created by developers at ThoughtWorks over the fall.
+The software featured in the video, [CONCAT](https://github.com/thoughtworksarts/concat), was created by developers at Thoughtworks over the fall.
 The technology enables Catie to rehearse her own bodily movements alongside those of industrial-scale robots.

 {% include image file='adrianne-wortzel.jpg'
    caption='Adrianne Wortzel - photo by Kevin Barry' %}

-Adrianne Wortzel, also a resident at ThoughtWorks Arts over the summer of 2018, is completing a film based on her explorations in robotics.
+Adrianne Wortzel, also a resident at Thoughtworks Arts over the summer of 2018, is completing a film based on her explorations in robotics.
 The film, titled ROBOTA PERSONAE, will explore how “sentient” robots interact with non-sentient robots.
 Not a word is spoken in a choreographed dance, and yet movements and mime promote a totally visceral experience of comedy, tragedy, delight and horror.
 More updates coming in our next newsletter.

-## ThoughtWorks Arts interview in CLOT Magazine
+## Thoughtworks Arts interview in CLOT Magazine

-Curator and researcher Ashley Lee Wong [interviewed ThoughtWorks Arts directors Andrew McWilliams and Ellen Pearlman for CLOT Magazine](http://www.clotmag.com/thoughtworks-arts-residency-leveraging-corporate-resources-for-art-social-change-by-ashley-lee-wong) about their ambitious arts residency to engage with socially relevant projects using emerging technologies.
+Curator and researcher Ashley Lee Wong [interviewed Thoughtworks Arts directors Andrew McWilliams and Ellen Pearlman for CLOT Magazine](http://www.clotmag.com/thoughtworks-arts-residency-leveraging-corporate-resources-for-art-social-change-by-ashley-lee-wong) about their ambitious arts residency to engage with socially relevant projects using emerging technologies.

 {% include image file='heather-dewey-hagborg.jpg'
    caption='Past resident Heather Dewey-Hagborg speaking at the opening of ‘A Becoming Resemblance’ at Fridman Gallery in 2017' %}

-The article highlights the achievements and challenges of merging artists with technology and how ThoughtWorks Arts is leveraging corporate resources for art and social change.
+The article highlights the achievements and challenges of merging artists with technology and how Thoughtworks Arts is leveraging corporate resources for art and social change.

 ## Final Projects from Art-A-Hack Special Edition Summer 2018